-From the lounge you will arrive at your gate relaxed and move right to preboarding.
-Pre Boarding allows you to board the plane before other passengers.
+From the lounge, you will arrive at your gate relaxed and move right to pre-boarding.
+Pre-boarding allows you to board the plane before other passengers.
 You aren’t rushed by a line of people behind you.
-You can take your time, organize your things, and settle in to your seat.
+You can take your time, organize your things, and settle into your seat.
 First Business Flights can coordinate the purchase of your first class ticket to Munich and they can check the amenities at the airport you.
-It is also a good idea to check the configuration of the aircraft you’ll be travelling on.
+It is also a good idea to check the configuration of the aircraft you’ll be traveling on.
 Different types of planes are configured differently, and the seating amenities vary based on these configurations.

-Once on board a first class flight to Munich you will get a warm blanket, a soft pillow, an eye mask, slippers, and noise reducing ear buds.
-You can watch movies, request reading materials, and sometimes even assemble at a first class-only bar where you can talk with other first class passengers.
-This is a good opportunity to talk to other travellers about what they recommend you see in Munich.
+Once on board a first class flight to Munich, you will get a warm blanket, a soft pillow, an eye mask, slippers, and noise-reducing earbuds.
+You can watch movies, request reading materials, and sometimes even assemble at a first-class-only bar where you can talk with other first class passengers.
+This is a good opportunity to talk to other travelers about what they recommend you see in Munich.
 You can secure lots of insider tips in the first class area of the plane and the flight attendants are always happy to impart their knowledge of the cities as well.
 Don’t be afraid to ask!
 The food in first class is top quality sometimes prepared by a well-known celebrity chef.
 As you can imagine you will arrive in Munich refreshed, well rested and armed with some great insider tips on what to see and do on your vacation.